Reference Grounded Skill Discovery: Abstract

 \section{Abstract}

 Scaling unsupervised skill discovery algorithms to high-DoF agents remains challenging.
 As dimensionality increases, the exploration space grows exponentially, while the manifold of meaningful skills remains limited.
 Therefore, \emph{semantic meaningfulness} becomes essential to effectively guide exploration in high-dimensional spaces.
-In this work, we present \textbf{Reference-Grounded Skill Discovery (\methodabbr)}, a novel algorithm that grounds skill discovery in a semantically meaningful latent space using reference data. \methodabbr\ first performs contrastive pretraining to embed motions on a unit hypersphere, clustering each reference trajectory into a distinct direction.
+In this work, we present \textbf{Reference-Grounded Skill Discovery (\methodabbr)}\footnote{Videos at \url{seungeunrho.github.io/projects/RGSD}}, a novel algorithm that grounds skill discovery in a semantically meaningful latent space using reference data. \methodabbr\ first performs contrastive pretraining to embed motions on a unit hypersphere, clustering each reference trajectory into a distinct direction.
 This grounding enables skill discovery to simultaneously involve both imitation of reference behaviors and the discovery of semantically related diverse behaviors.
 On a simulated SMPL humanoid with $359$-D observations and $69$-D actions, \methodabbr\ successfully imitates skills such as walking, running, punching, and sidestepping, while also discover variations of these behaviors.
 In downstream locomotion tasks, \methodabbr\ leverages the discovered skills to faithfully satisfy user-specified style commands and outperforms imitation-learning baselines, which often fail to maintain the commanded style.
-Overall, our results suggest that lightweight reference-grounding offers a practical path to discovering semantically rich and structured skills in high-DoF systems.